InspiringLifeDesign/InspiringLifeDesign.github.io/_posts/2018/2018-04-16-changes-after-tony-robbins.markdown

 ****

-Since writing this post, I have served as a member of Crew at Unleash The Power Within 2018 & 2019 in London.
+Since writing this post, I have served as a member of Crew at Unleash The Power Within 2018, 2019 & 2023 in the UK.
 This again is a life changing experience, where we can put into practice some of the things learned after attending the event.

-If you are interested in attending one of Tony's amazing events you can find out about all of them at <a href="http://www.anrdoezrs.net/click-9093862-12703194" target="_top"> TonyRobbins.com</a> (<i>affiliate link</i>).
 If you have any questions about attending an event, drop me an email or leave a comment below, I'd be happy to answer your questions and would love to hear from you.
 <br>
 *Have you ever attended one of Tony's events?
 Perhaps you too are a Firewalker?
 If you'd like to ask me any questions about the event I'd be happy to answer...*
 <br><br>